Wedding ring: Mixed usage and non-use in other Christian Churches

 While most Christian Churches (such as the Catholic, Lutheran, and Anglican) have the exchange of rings within their wedding liturgies, some Christian denominations eschew the use of wedding rings.

 The wearing of plain dress has historically been practiced by many Methodist Churches, in keeping with the teaching of John Wesley, who stated that people should not be "adorned with gold, or pearls, or costly apparel" (this clause is contained in The General Rules of the Methodist Church).
 The first Methodist liturgical text, The Sunday Service of the Methodists, omitted the ring ceremony.
 As such, members of some Methodist Churches, such as the Allegheny Wesleyan Methodist Connection and Bible Methodist Connection of Churches, do not wear wedding rings.
 However, other Methodist Churches contain the exchange of wedding rings within their services for Holy Matrimony.
 In the wedding liturgy for the Free Methodist Church, for example, the groom and bride say the following when exchanging rings: "This ring I give you in token and pledge of our constant faith and steadfast love".
 "A Service of Christian Marriage, Rite I" contained in The United Methodist Book of Worship states that the exchange of rings is optional but when it is done, they are blessed and pronounced as "the outward and visible sign of an inward and spiritual grace, signifying to us the union between Jesus Christ and His Church".
 Following this, the bride and groom state the following as they exchange rings: "[Name], I give you this ring as a sign of my vow, and with all that I am, and all that I have, I honor you; in the name of the Father, and of the Son, and of the Holy Spirit."

-Some conservative Mennonite groups do not wear jewelry, including wedding rings, as part of their practice of plain dress.
-The Amish do not wear wedding rings but the men are clean shaven before marriage and grow a full beard after marriage.
+A Conservative Anabaptist catechism 1001 Questions and Answers on the Christian Life notes that "money which is spent today for adornment and for jewelry" would "buy food for the needy, clothes for the naked, and Bibles for the heathen."
+As such, a number of Conservative Mennonite groups do not wear jewelry, including wedding rings, as part of their practice of plain dress.

 Among Quaker Christians, especially Conservative Friends and Holiness Friends, the wedding ring is traditionally not worn as a part of their testimony of simplicity.
 Among Quaker groups that do wear wedding rings, the following wording is used by the bride and groom as they are exchanged: "With this ring, I thee wed."
 The Friends General Conference, for example, teaches that "Although wedding rings are not necessary in a Quaker wedding, the couple may exchange them if they wish.
 This is often done after they speak their vows."

 Traditionally, adherents of the Seventh-day Adventist Church do not wear wedding rings.
 The usage of wedding rings among Seventh-day Adventists, however, has increased.